TatianaAndreeva/emlid-docs/docs/reach/common/reachview3/countries/estonia.md

 Your base or NTRIP service should be in `EST97`.

-When setting up a base station on a benchmark, enter `EST97` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings* ⇒ *Base mode* tab.
+When setting up a base station on a benchmark, enter `EST97` geographic coordinates (lat/long) and ellipsoidal height in the ReachView 3 *Settings / Base mode*.